How Will I SEO Your Site

 Once this ball starts rolling, we then get into advanced strategies and start making a serious dent in your niche.

-Ofcourse their is a lot to the entire process but in a “nutshell”, this is exactly what it is.
+Of course there is so much more to the entire process but in a “nutshell”, this is all there is to it.

-Once we connect (In person, phone, Skype, etc) and we agree on working together, the games will begin.
+Once we connect (In person, phone, Skype, etc) and we agree on moving forward, the games will begin.

-Anyways, here are those 4 steps in a lot more detail:
+Anyways, here are the 4 steps I mentioned earlier in a lot more detail:

 - Site Structure and Negative SEO Audit